yhimanshu22/free-cluely/README.md

 I'm unable to maintain this repo actively because I do not have the time for it.
 Please do not create issues, if you have any PRs feel free to create them and i'll review and merge it.

-If you are looking to integrate this for your company, i can work with you to create custom solutions.
+If you are looking to integrate this for your company, i can work with you to create custom solution.
+Reach out on [twitter](https://x.com/prathitjoshi_)